AliasgarSabunwala/GoAPI/README.md

   5. Listing all Posts of a User

 # Features -
-- Passwords are "Securely stored" such they can't be reverse engineered
+- Passwords are "Securely stored" such that they can't be reverse engineered
 - Thread Safe Server
 - Has Pagination to list Endpoint
-- Used standard Library to avoid attacks like Weak Randomness
+- Uses standard Library to avoid attacks like Weak Randomness